mufunyo/OBS-DatapathPlugin/README.md

 Licence: GNU GPLv2

-Started as an attempt to squeeze more performance out of OBS in conjunction with my capture card, for now this is mostly a proof of concept rather than a full-fledged plugin.

 This is a native capture plugin leveraging the RGBEasy API instead of DirectShow.
-Right now it seems to be marginally faster than OBS' own DirectShow plugin sometimes, and quite a bit slower other times.
-I am attributing this mostly to the extra memcopy I have to do between the capture driver DMA surface and the Direct3D mapped texture, but there are other strange factors at work on my PC.
+When using hardware accelerated capture, it captures quite a bit faster than OBS' native Device Source, and uses no extra CPU.
+Additionally, it offers many handy features unique to the RGBEasy API, like automatically changing the capture resolution when the input resolution changes.

+The plugin is heavily based off of Jim's DirectShow plugin (as it was the only plugin available to me at the time).
+Thanks, Jim!

 It has so far only been tested with the VisionRGB-E2s, but it should be compatible with the following cards: